zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have permission to delete the group.
-Only a Group Owner has permissions to delete a group.
+2. The caller is not the owner of the group.
+Only a group owner can delete a group.
 3. Group has active assignements that require deleting first.

 ```